-Our aim in the Maternity and Perinatal Mental Health Strategic Clinical Network (MPMH SCN) is to provide leadership and support through clinical consensus to reduce unnecessary variation in maternity and perinatal mental health services, and to improve health outcomes for service users.
+Our aim in the Maternity Clinical Network (M CN) is to provide leadership and support through clinical consensus to reduce unnecessary variation in maternity services, and to improve health outcomes for service users.

 By co-ordinating the expertise of commissioners, healthcare providers, health and wellbeing boards and academic health science networks, we plan to overcome challenges facing maternity and perinatal mental health services.
 We provide support to commissioners to deliver their core purpose of quality improvement and engage with service users and their families who are affected by issues in maternity and / or perinatal mental health.

 Maternity services across Cheshire, Merseyside, Lancashire and South Cumbria are facing significant challenges and the need for sustainable and equitable improvements has never been greater.

 As demand for services increases, so the number of women with more complex needs using them is also increasing.
 Providers are required to deliver improvements and efficiencies to services, whilst working from a limited funding envelope.